Financial-Times/origami/README.md

 <h2 class="o-typography-heading2">Heading medium</h2>
 ```

-See docs/demo.html for a full list of the classes provided and their effects.
+See the [demos](http://registry.origami.ft.com/components/o-typography) for a full list of the classes provided and their effects.

+#### Wrapper
 In addition to applying classes individual to elements, body styles can be applied to an HTML element and descendent `h2, h3, p, a, strong, em, small, sup, sub, ul, ol, li` elements will have styling applied.

-body styles:

 ```html
 <div class="o-typography-body-wrapper">